JDvorak/random-line-access/README.md

 first word of each line can be regarded as a key for the entire line, well, then this is what you've been looking for.

+PROTIP: If your use case has key requests which follow a Zipfian distribution with a relatively stable focal set, then put an RLU Cache in front of this library to improve performance even further!
+Or, if you can fit it into memory (you just didn't want to), then a cache will provide lazy loading functionality.

 ## Usage
 huge.csv